Robertschris44/regex-hw/README.md

 ### OR Operator
 You can use the | operator (logical OR) to match characters or expression of either the left or right of the | operator.

+- Example const a = 3;
+const b = -2;

+console.log(a > 0 || b > 0);
+// output: true

 ### Character Classes
+In the context of regular expressions, a character class is a set of characters enclosed within square brackets.
+It specifies the characters that will successfully match a single character from a given input string.

+\s = White space
+\S = Not white space
+\d = Digit
+\D = Not digit
+\w = Word
+\W = Not word

 ### Flags